 You will also need to decide the project budget, project scheduling, and resource management in this step of the project management process.
 These items might change during the course of your project execution, but it is a good practice to plan everything in advance.

 Pro Tip: Plan intuitively, give project descriptions, manage project documents, resource planning, manage workflows with Kanban, and visualize progress with Gantt charts with the all-new nTask.
 Start your free trial now.

 3. Project execution and delivery

 This is the kick-off stage of your project.
-You will start your project by gathering all the required resources at the initial stage and focus to complete your assigned tasks.
+You will start your project by gathering all the required resources at the initial stage and focusing to complete your assigned tasks.
 At this stage, you will have to manage the communication, project team, quality, and project deliverability.

 It is better to have a project kick-off meeting to help you set the project delivery pace.
-During the meeting, you will be collaborating with your team; discuss the tasks at hand, project timeline responsibilities, and other variances.
+During the meeting, you will be collaborating with your team; to discuss the tasks at hand, project timeline responsibilities, and other variances.

 4. Monitoring and controlling project performance